TrellixVulnTeam/toontown-strut_22QZ/README.md

 ```
 * Install latest 64bit engine
 * Install latest wrapper
-* Create a new bottle.
+* Create a new wrapper.
-* Copy strut to the bottle's c drive using "show package contents"
+* Copy strut to the wrapper's c drive using "show package contents"
+* Open the wrapper
 * Create a shortcut to the Start batch file

 ## GNU/Linux